gobeyondidentity/developer-docs/versioned_docs/version-v1/workflows/account-setup.md

 ## Sign up for a developer account

-To get started, sign up using the following link: contact your administrator.
+To get started, sign up using the following link: reach out to Beyond Identity Support.
 Completing the form will generate several things behind the scenes:

 1. You will be given a [tenant](../platform-overview/architecture), which serves as a root container for all your cloud components.
 2. Inside this tenant you will find a "Beyond Identity Admin" [realm](../platform-overview/architecture).